ysuurme/eaisi-uwv/README.md

 ### Getting Started with Issues

 1. Check the current **GitHub Project** board for available issues
-2. Find a task in the `Backlog` that interests you
+2. Find a task in the `Todo` that interests you
 3. Assign yourself to the issue
-4. Move it to `In Progress` when you start working
+4. Move it to `In Progress` when you have created a branch and start working
-5. Create a PR linked to the issue
+5. Create a Pull Request linked to the issue to track updates
-6. Move to `In Review` when the pull request is ready
+6. Move to `In Review` when the Pull Request is ready
-7. Move to `Done` after the Pull Request is merged to main
+7. Move to `Done` after the Pull Request branch is merged to main